Facebook iconHow CSS Properties Affect Website Performance - F22 Labs

 • Reviewing recent code changes

-• Monitoring system resources
+• Monitoring system resource usage

-The breakthrough came when monitoring GPU utilization:
+The key signal came from GPU utilization:

-Videos Without blur effects
+Without blur effect

-Videos With blur effects
+With blur effect

 This dramatic difference in GPU utilization was solely attributed to the blur effect implementation.
 The internal computations required for the blur effect, based on the provided radius, heavily utilized the GPU for calculations.